 If you are beyond your third year teaching at Southern and would like to serve as a mentor, please complete the Mentor Profile Form.

 Faculty Mentoring Circle

 The Circle is a wonderful opportunity for colleagues to mentor and be mentored, regardless of status.
 The group six times over the course of the academic year (three gatherings a semester) virtually (for now) through video conferencing.
 Each gathering features discussions facilitated by faculty who are well-versed on themes generated by Circle members.
 The Circle allows an opportunity to connect with colleagues from across the campus and disciplines and schools.

-The Faculty Mentoring Circle meets formally six times over the course of the academic year (three gatherings a semester) on campus.
-Each gathering features discussions facilitated by faculty who are informative on themes generated by Circle members.
+The Faculty Mentoring Circle meets formally six times over the course of the academic year (three gatherings a semester) in a hybrid format--virtually and in-person in Buley Library, Room 219 (the Faculty Development Conference Room and Lounge).
+Each gathering features discussions facilitated by faculty and/or staff who are informative on themes generated by Circle members.
 Circle members are also encouraged to be in contact outside of on-campus meetings.
-Join us on Teams during Fall 2021 on Fridays between 1:00 and 2:00 p.m., September 24, October 29, November 19, and December 17.

 Please e-mail Jennifer Hudson at email@example.com if you would like an individual mentor, would like to serve as an individual mentor, or would like to join the Faculty Mentoring Circle.